tzwenn/ubuntu-latex-fonts/README.md

-This project enables you to use the original Ubuntu Font Familiy (see: hhttp://font.ubuntu.com/) with LaTeX2e.
+This project enables you to use the original Ubuntu Font Familiy (see: http://font.ubuntu.com/) with LaTeX2e.

-Currently available fonts are Ubuntu regular, Ubuntu italic, Ubuntu bold and Ubuntu bold italic and can be envoked by using the common <code>\\textit</code>, <code>\\textbf</code> commands.
+Currently available fonts are Ubuntu regular, Ubuntu italic, Ubuntu bold and Ubuntu bold italic and can be changed by using the common <code>\\textit</code>, <code>\\textbf</code> commands.

 ##How to install##